paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 }
 ```

-For a more complete implementation, look at the source to `ChangeOverTime` in this package.
+For a complete implementation, look at the source to `ChangeOverTime` in this package.

 There is one trip-up for new players that I want to point out.
 Note `WaitFor(_ => changeInterval)` is a function rather than just a float reference.
 If we had said `WaitFor(changeInterval)` instead, the waiting time would have been zero since `ChangeInterval` was zero at the time of compile.

-Since all functions are generated at the time of compile, the steps are quite efficient when run.
+Since all functions are compile-time generated, the steps are quite efficient when run.

 ### SkipFrames
 Each command in a Fiber list executes in a separate frame.
 If you want a short delay, it is efficient to call SkipFrames.
-The Fiber worker moves to a special queue and only processed when the shortest waiting frame count expires, reducing update ovrhead.
+The Fiber worker moves to a special queue and only processed when the shortest waiting frame count expires, reducing update overhead.
 The frame rate is usually 30 fps or 60 fps for Unity games.
 ``` c#
 Fiber.Start.Do(Event1).SkipFrames(10).Do(Event2);
 ```
+### Timeout
+Asynchronous processes suffer from services that never take the next step.
+External interfaces that don't return, unpressed buttons, you get the idea.
+By adding `Timeout(seconds: 1.5f)` or the like and a fiber will at least exit reasonable gracefully.

 ### Update, LateUpdate and FixedUpdate
 By default, Fibers run on `Update()` which occurs once per frame.
-If `Time.timeScale` is changed then the time between updates changes accordingly. `OnFixedUpdate()` is on a reliable timer so that it is called regularly - more than once per frame if the frame rate is low. `OnLateUpdate()` is called once per frame after `OnUpdate()`.
+If `Time.timeScale` is changed then the time between updates changes accordingly. `OnFixedUpdate()` is on a reliable timer and hence called regularly - more than once per frame if the frame rate is low. `OnLateUpdate()` is called once per frame after `OnUpdate()`.
 Use it to control a third-person camera so that any character movements are complete.
 ``` c#
 Fiber.Start.OnLateUpdate.Begin.Do(FollowingCamera).
 Again;
 Fiber.Start.OnFixedUpdate.Begin.Do(BlinkMessage).Repeat(10);
 Fiber.Start.OnFixedUpdate.OnUpdate.Do(WhyDidIDoThat);
 ```
 ### WaitFor
 The main reason for Fibers, Coroutines and Threads is that most tasks spend much more time waiting for something than actually doing anything.
 Enter `WaitFor` to the rescue.
 Most `WaitFor` commands come in two flavours - to provide the source directly or by calling a function.
-There is method to this madness.
+There is a method to this madness.
 If the resource is unavailable or likely to change in the Fiber compile phase, then the function approach must be used.
-Examples would include an emitter that may not yet have been created or a number of seconds that could change between fiber runs.
+Examples would include an emitter not yet have created or seconds that could change between fiber runs.

-The `WaitFor` commands here provide all basic usage. `WaitFor(Emitter)` can be used for almost any other case you will require.
+The `WaitFor` commands here provide all basic usage. `WaitFor(Emitter)` can be used for almost any other case you require.

 #### WaitFor(Emitter) and WaitFor((fiber) => emitter)
-An `Emitter` is an Able class that implements the observer pattern.
-When used Fibers, they are the key to inter-Fiber synchronisation.
+When used with Fibers, emitters are the key to inter-Fiber synchronisation.
 By giving external processes emitters, they allow Fibers to wait on asynchronous results.
 ``` c#
       using (emitter = Askowl.Emitter.Instance) {
         void Fire(Fiber fiber) => emitter.Fire();